Hi there, I’m David! Nice to meet you.

 I also enjoy practising Yoga.
 It’s a good balance for sitting in front of a computer for 8+ hours a day and helps with correcting my posture.
 My goal for 2018 is to be finally able to do the splits.
 What’s more, in 2018 I’ve competed in my first Tough Mudder, a 10-mile obstacle race through mud and ice-cold water.
 Setting myself goals like these really has been a great motivation to get in the best shape of my life, both physically and mentally.

 Lately, I’ve become more and more interested in philosophy, in particular the lectures of Alan Watts and Stoicism.
 I know, this might sound weird and boring at first, but really these teachings are very much applicable to our modern stressful lifes.
 They help me to live more in the present moment instead of worrying about the future or clinging to the past, to overcome failures more easily (even get something positive out of them) and not waste energy on circumstances I cannot change.

 I’m also a huge Game of Thrones nerd.
 Not only is it a fantastic show, but it also is intelligently written and contains many hidden psychological gems that may teach you one or two life lessons if you care to pay attention.
-I encourage you to convince yourself and watch a few of the videos analyzing the behavioral traits of some of the show’s most charismatic characters, e.g. this video, this one or this here.
+I encourage you to convince yourself and watch a few of the videos analyzing the behavioral traits of some of the show’s most charismatic characters, e.g. this and this video.